cynixx3/third-party-miner-installer-for-ethos/README.md

 Some miner dependencies will prevent other miners from starting you can completely uninstall a miner using the information [here](README.md#uninstalling).

 ### Support
-This manager was **not written or supported by ethOS** and neither the scirpt or the installed miners are supported by their policies.
+This manager was **not written or supported by ethOS** and neither the script or the installed miners are supported by their policies.
 For support please visit the https://www.rizon.net/chat and join channel #miningmasterrace, if you are already on #ethosdistro, this is as simple as typing `/join #miningmasterrace` in chat.

 ## Getting Started
 Following these instructions will install the chosen miner and its integration files on your ethOS machine.
 Each miner integration is stored in a branch of github for you to review.